ParkinsonLab/Architect/README.md

 Installation of all enzyme annotation tools is recommended.
 The section entitled [Architect prerequisites](#e-Architect-prerequisites) outlines some of the details of the tools used, in particular from where the enzyme annotation tools may be otherwise manually downloaded.

-## d.
+## c.
 Downloading CPLEX (required if performing model reconstruction)

 Whether you are using Docker or not, you will need the CPLEX solver to perform metabolic model reconstruction.
 For academic users, the solver can be obtained for free on the IBM website; commercial users may need other options to get the solver.
 Here are some instructions for getting started, customized for academic users: